We understand there is a lot of uncertainty around the situation with COVID-19 which may affect your business travel plans.

 The cancellation policy on TravelPerk is not in line with what the airline is communicating.
 Why?

 Airline cancellation policies are changing daily, and our teams are constantly checking all airlines’ policies for the most up-to-date guidelines.
 As such, you may not see the most up-to-date travel policies on our platform.
 But, if you request a cancellation or modification, our Customer Care team will honor the most recent guidelines from the respective travel provider.

 The airline has canceled my flight.
 What are the next steps?

 If your flight has been canceled due to the COVID-19 travel restrictions, please contact us as soon as possible.
 Our Customer Care team will advise you on the next steps according to the airline’s current cancellation policy, taking into account any exceptions that airlines are making related to the coronavirus situation.

-How do I modify or cancel my own trip on TravelPerk?
+How do I change or cancel my own trip on TravelPerk?

-TravelPerk is currently experiencing high volumes of cancellations and modifications due to the coronavirus situation.
-To modify or cancel your trip, please follow these steps:
+TravelPerk is currently experiencing high volumes of cancellations and changes due to the coronavirus situation.
+To change or cancel your trip, please follow these steps: